npnpatidar/rajasthan/docs/RAS/1_Sociology/2_Sanskritization_and_Westernization.md

 *   It is an Important, Imported Concept
 *   Socio-economic, cultural, and political change brought by Britishers.
 *   Affects different aspect of Indian Life
-*   Newtral Concept
+*   Neutral Concept
-*   Westerinisation can effect one side of presonality partially or completey
+*   Westernisation can effect one side of personality partially or completely
-*   **Impact of Westernization on National Movement:**
+*   **Impact of Westernisation on National Movement:**
 * Values of Freedom, Independence
-* After Russain Revaluations
+*  Russian Revolution - equality

 ## Positive and Negative Impacts of Westernization